Skip to main content

 I am not proposing to accept this amendment.
 The Minister routinely consults with the Commission for Communications Regulation, ComReg, during the making of regulations which have relevance to its work.
 The Department and ComReg have a productive and contrastive relationship in this regard.
 However, mandating the Minister to consult ComReg in all instances where regulations can be made under this Act is not necessary and would fetter the Minister's discretion in respect of his regulation making powers under the Act.
 In certain provisions, including in the respect of the security measure guidelines, it has been deemed appropriate to mandate such a consultation given the potential impact of the regulation on the market.
 A majority of regulations the Minister will make under the Bill relate to the adjudication process and its establishment and while engagement with ComReg occurs as a matter of course generally during this process, it was not considered necessary in this instance.
 There is a difference in the way that the consultation is phrased in the cybersecurity provisions versus the communications company customer service provisions and I hope I have explained why that is.

 The problem is that section 3 does not say that there are certain areas in which the Minister will just make regulations.
-Section 3 refers to regulations in relation to any matter referred to in this Act.
+Section 3 refers to regulations on any matter referred to in this Act.
 As the Minister of State rightly pointed out, there are different requirements and I will come to them in one of my later amendments.
-There are specific and different requirements in relation to certain aspects of the regulations around cybersecurity.
+There are specific and different requirements on certain aspects of the regulations around cybersecurity.
 They are different and there are different processes around the regulations that are set out but all of that is undercut by section 3, which provides for regulations on anything.
-The Minister of State has stated that I cannot say that maybe the Minister should have to consult with the commission on everything but perhaps t is a bit loose to have in the Bill a section providing that the Minister can regulate on anything without consultation.
-It seems to contradict the policy intent in certain other sections of the Bill, which sets out specific plans in relation to them.
-It creates an ambiguity that I do not think is helpful whereby the Minister may choose to take the route with lots of regulations attached and with a process attached that is set out in one of the later sections or he or she could just use section 3 and address any issue at all without any of that process or consultation.
+The Minister of State has stated that I cannot say that maybe the Minister should have to consult with the commission on everything but perhaps it is a bit loose to have in the Bill a section providing that the Minister can regulate on anything without consultation.
+It seems to contradict the policy intent in certain other sections of the Bill, which sets out specific plans on them.
+It creates an ambiguity that I do not think is helpful whereby the Minister may choose to take the route with many regulations attached and with a process attached that is set out in one of the later sections, or he or she could just use section 3 and address any issue at all without any of that process or consultation.
 It seems, perhaps inadvertently, to be a strikingly widely worded section.
-It does not say, for example, regulations in relation to any other matter mentioned in this Act which is not subject to sections X, Y or Z. It seems very loosely phrased and I am concerned in that respect.
+It does not say, for example, regulations on any other matter mentioned in this Act which is not subject to sections X, Y or Z. It seems very loosely phrased and I am concerned in that respect.

 It is crystal clear to me that in one section one has to consult and in the other section one does not.
 I do not think the two sections are in conflict with each other.
 I understand what Senator Higgins is saying that one part applies to the entirety of the Act; it does not say that one must not consult.
 There is simply one section where consultation is necessary and another section where it is optional.